vukrosic/open-source-ai-2026/README.md

 ## 🎯 Mission Statement

-Open source AI research and engineering should reach the frontier during 2026.
+We aim for open source AI research and engineering to reach the frontier by the end of 2026.

 ## 📚 My Corses: